sandeepnarsipudi/Loan-data-Analysis/README.md

 Conclusion

 This project demonstrates strong expertise in **Power BI Dataflows**, **DAX-based financial analytics**, and **advanced visual storytelling**.
 By sourcing data from SQL Server via Dataflows, the solution ensures scalable, reusable, and enterprise-ready reporting.

-Just tell me what you want next 🚀